mirarzf/Computer-Visualization/README.md

 ---

-The dashboard was created using Python, Flask and the matplotlib library.
+The dashboard was created using Python, Flask, pandas and matplotlib libraries.
 To make it work, download the pickled data from the [activity stories repository](https://github.com/willprice/activity-stories) and put it in a folder "data", that you create at the root of this repository.
 You can then run the app by running
 ```